Nick Wilson, Managing Director/Proprietor

 George Neal, Corporate Chef/Proprietor

-Jake Skinner understands the nuances of the modern restaurant industry, having worked with locally raised produce since he was a teenager (literally: Jake was farming blueberries on the high plains of Michigan before anyone bothered to call beef grass-fed).
+Jake (not-from-State-Farm) Skinner understands the nuances of the modern restaurant industry, having worked with locally raised produce since he was a teenager (literally: Jake was farming blueberries on the high plains of Michigan before anyone bothered to call beef grass-fed).

 When he’s not handling leadership duties Downtown, you can occasionally still find this former mixologist behind the bar, concocting something delicious for his legion of fans or tweaking his “Other Stache”, a not-so-secret but off-the-menu beer selection.

 While Jake loves his work and family at 1618, if he was to go missing, we’d probably find him manning a watering hole at some sandy South American beach.
 Ola.